IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/predictive.md

-11. Add a new tile, Common -> DateTime -> TimestampNowms
+11. Add a new building block, Common -> DateTime -> TimestampNowms

 	a.
 No need to edit anything